 Let’s say, for example, that you’re thinking about starting a new product line.
 A controller can help you assess:

-• What it will take financially for your business to make that investment
+- What it will take financially for your business to make that investment

-• When you can expect to see a return, and
+- When you can expect to see a return, and

-• Whether you have enough cash available to get your new line off the ground
+- Whether you have enough cash available to get your new line off the ground

 A controller can also help you get the financing you need.
-Having your numbers put together by an accounting professional instils confidence in lenders or investors that you’ve got your financial ducks in a row.
+Having your numbers put together by an accounting professional instills confidence in lenders or investors that you’ve got your financial ducks in a row.

 The benefits of working with a fractional controller

-There are many advantages to working with a part time or fractional controller.
+There are many advantages to working with a part-time or fractional controller.
 To start, they’ll keep you onside with the CRA by ensuring your remittances are up-to-date and communicating on your behalf in the event of an inquiry.

-Controller services can also help you:
+Controller services can also help you with the following:

-• Make year-end a breeze.
+- Make year-end a breeze.
 A fractional controller will support your accountants by answering their questions and doing the heavy lifting.

-• Make good on your debt covenants.
+- Make good on your debt covenants.
 A fractional controller can anticipate and communicate in advance when things aren’t going to go according to plan.
 That means a lot to investors and lenders, who will often be willing to make exceptions.

 Controller services are also integral to effective cash flow planning.